 High $100s – Mid $200s

-This established (built from 2005 to 2014) retirement community has 230 resale attached and single-family homes in a quiet, rural area about 12 miles north of Lancaster.
+This established retirement community has 230 resale attached and single-family homes in a quiet, rural area about 12 miles north of Lancaster.
 Brookshire is a land-lease community with four models sized from 1,520 to 2,050 square feet.
 These homes offer two to three bedrooms, two or two-and-a-half baths, attached two-car garages, and options like fireplaces, covered front porches, and luxury master bathrooms.
 Brookshire’s monthly HOA fee covers trash and snow removal.

-The Berkshire Community Center is available for homeowners, and it has an exercise room, an aerobics studio, a banquet room, a coffee shop, a hobby room, and a library.
-Out on the property, you'll find a fishing lake, walking trails, and shuffleboard and bocce ball courts.
+The Berkshire Community Center has an exercise room, an aerobics studio, a banquet room, a coffee shop, a hobby room, and a library.
+Out on the property, you’ll find a fishing lake, walking trails, and shuffleboard and bocce ball courts.
 There’s a long list of clubs and activities for every interest, including a camera club, bible study, holiday dances, yoga, and singing.
 And for a day or night out, residents head over to Lititz, the Middle Creek Wildlife Management Area, or Elizabethtown.